Patchyst/Patchyst.github.io/_posts/2019-08-09-introtocoding.md

 Enter password:1234
 5678
 ```
-The popular text-based game from 1971, "The Oregon Trail" is based off the same concepts of conditionals.
+The popular text-based game from 1971, "The Oregon Trail" is based off the same concepts as conditionals.
 For example:
 ```python
 choice = input("Would you like to A. Swim across the pond, B. Fight the bear, or C. Run") if choice == "A":